Scooby-Doo! Night of 100 Frights: Plot

 The gang and Holly make their way back to the first floor of the mansion.
 They unmask The Mastermind, only to discover Professor Graham in the costume.
 Velma argues that none of the clues make sense, before holding her glasses up to a mirror.
 The light reflected off the glasses and mirror reveal Holly operating a control panel behind a holographic wall.
-They realize the Holly they have been with the entire time has been a hologram when Shaggy attempts to touch her shoulder, but instead falls through her.
+They realize the Holly they have been with the entire time has been a hologram when Shaggy attempts to touch her shoulder, but instead falls through her and the real Holly was The Mastermind all along.
 Holly was able to escape the mansion and swap costumes with an incapacitated Professor Graham, making him look guilty.
 She was able to reconstruct images of the monsters, due to Daphne previously revealing details about the cases the gang had worked in the past.
 Holly admits to the scheme as a way of enabling her to take commendation for Graham's new invention and make money off of it, before she is sent to jail.
 Shaggy attempts to eat some food, only to discover it is a holographic image made by Scooby before saying "Scooby-Dooby-Doo!"

 Development and release

-Initially planned for a June 2002 release, the game was released on May 22, 2002 initially for the PlayStation 2 (just prior to E3 2002), before being ported to other platforms later.
+Initially planned for a June 2002 release, the game was released on May 29, 2002 initially for the PlayStation 2 (just after E3 2002), before being ported to other platforms later.

 Reception

 Night of 100 Frights was met with "mixed or average" reviews from critics.
 GameRankings and Metacritic gave it a score of 69.54% and 69 out of 100 for the PlayStation 2 version; 68.14% and 68 out of 100 for the GameCube version; and 70.83% and 66 out of 100 for the Xbox version.
+Despite the average reviews, the Academy of Interactive Arts & Sciences nominated the game for "Family Game of the Year" in 2003, which was ultimately awarded to Mario Party 4.

 By July 2006, the PlayStation 2 version of Night of 100 Frights had sold 920,000 copies and earned $24 million in the United States.
 Next Generation ranked it as the 62nd highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined console sales of Scooby-Doo games released in the 2000s reached 1.8 million units in the United States by July 2006.